Net-baryon-, net-proton-, and net-charge kurtosis in heavy-ion collisions within a relativistic transport approach: Transport model studies

-Let us first explore what to expect in a transport model study of heavy ion collisions.
 While the lattice QCD calculations are performed in the grand canonical ensemble, transport approaches reflect the micro canonical nature of the underlying single scattering events even in the thermodynamic limit.
-The choice of the thermodynamic ensemble, however, affects the fluctuations, e.g. discussed in \cite{Begun:2004gs}.
-In a grand canonical ensemble fluctuations of conserved charges are Poisson (or Gauss) distributed and the net charges are conserved only on average, while in heavy ion collisions net-baryon number is conserved exactly in each event.
-The fluctuations of net-baryon number in a subsystem are of the order of the root of the average net-baryon number in this subsystem.
-To a first approximation the exact conservation of net-baryon number is manifested in a cut-off at the tails of the net-baryon distributions.
-What does this imply for the kurtosis analysis of heavy ion data in comparison to lattice QCD calculations?
-To provide a simple example we introduce a cut in the Poisson distribution for the net-baryon number
+The choice of the thermodynamic ensemble, however, affects the fluctuations, e.g. discussed in \cite{Begun:2004gs,Cleymans:2004iu}.
+In a grand canonical ensemble fluctuations of conserved charges are Poisson (or Gauss) distributed and the net charges are conserved only on average, while in real collisions net-baryon number is conserved exactly in each event.
+As a consequence the net-baryon number distribution from UrQMD simulations differs from the grand-canonical distribution at the same mean value.
+In Fig.~\ref{fig:figdist} we compare the simulated net-baryon number distribution for central Pb+Pb collisions at $20 A$~GeV to a grand-canonical distribution with the same mean.
+The acceptance window is symmetric around midrapidity ($|y|<0.5$).
+The lower plot of Fig.~\ref{fig:figdist} shows the ratio of the simulated distribution to the grand-canonical distribution.
+The simulated distribution is clearly below the grand-canonical distribution at the right tail due to the exact conservation of baryon number.
+Large fluctuations are suppressed.
+Moderate fluctuations and thus the shoulders of the simulated distribution are enhanced.
+It is exactly this deviation from the shape of a perfect grand-canonical distribution that leads to large negative values for the effective kurtosis obtained from the UrQMD investigations.

-on an interval $[\mu-C,\mu+C]$ where $\mu$ is the expectation value of the original Poisson distribution, $C > 0$ indicates the position of the tail cut and ${\cal N}(\mu,C)$ is a factor to normalize the modified distribution to unity.
-To model a (semi-)realistic case we assume that fluctuations in net-baryon number $N$ are restricted even in a comparibly small rapidity window.
-In contrast to statistical fluctuations, an increase of the rapidity window (and therefore of the average net-baryon number in the window) does not lead to stronger fluctuations.
-On the contrary, when the upper limit of the total net-baryon number $N_{\rm tot}$ is approached the distribution changes to a $\delta$-function ($K_{\delta}^{\rm eff}=0$) due to baryon number conservation.
-To capture this feature we thus assume a simple relation for the cut parameter

-This means, fluctuations are statistical for a small subsystem and vanish in the limit of full phase space coverage.

-Since the Poisson distribution is a discrete distribution on integers, the lower integer number of $\mu-C$ and $\mu+C$ is taken for explicit calculations.

-The resulting shape of the effective kurtosis is plotted in Fig. \ref{fig:plot_analytisch} with $\alpha=3$ and $N_{\rm tot}=416$.
-It can be seen that for this choice the effective kurtosis of the cut Poisson distribution is always negative and decreases with increasing $\mu$ until the cut affects the flanks of the distribution and weight is predominantly shifted to the peak leading to an increase of the effective kurtosis.
-The same qualitative picture can be drawn for a Gamma distribution and the kurtosis of a cut Gauss distribution is always negative.
-The exact numerical values of the kurtosis crucially depend on the cut and finer details of the respective distribution.